nagruy/mw-sse/README.md

 This extension send an email to the user, if any attempts to log ocurs.

-save MwSSE.hooks.php and extension.json in $MEDIA_WIKI_PATH/extensions/MwSSE/ directory
+Download mw-sse directory, rename it to MwSSE and move it to $MEDIA_WIKI_PATH/extensions/ directory

 Add the following two lines in LocalSettings.php wfLoadExtension( 'MwSSE' );